victorakabustedbangs/victorakabustedbangs/README.md

 #### 🧠 Business Analyst | 🖥️ Aspiring Developer | 📈 Data Enthusiast

-I’m a **business analyst turned developer** with a background in **mathematical physics**.
-I love **building, learning, and solving complex problems**, whether it's in **data science, full-stack development, or automated trading**.

-I thrive at the intersection of **technology, business, and data**, and I'm on a mission to expand my developer toolkit and bring **data-driven solutions** to life.

 ---

 #### 🚀 What I'm Working On

 - 🌱 Currently learning **full-stack engineering** and **databases**
 - 🔧 Exploring **Python, JavaScript, and SQL** for **web apps & data-driven applications**
-- 🤖 Building an **automated trading system** for high-volatility markets
-- 🛠 Developing **a personal knowledge management tool** to process and summarize textbooks

 ---